petersaunders/MLforDA/DecisionTrees/decisionTrees.md

 ![Cost-Complexity Analysis](images/pruning.png?raw=true)

+I tested different random number seeds and different optimisation criteria (entropy, gini etc.) and found that this tree was fairly robust.

 ## Results

 The first split is on blood glucose level, whether the individual has a blood glucose level above or below 127.
 If the blood glucose level is below 127 they are classified as not having diabetes.
 This prediction is correct for 85% of the training instances.